U.S., Russia, Ukraine and EU to meet on Ukraine crisis

 The EU's support group for Ukraine, whose creation is expected to be announced on Wednesday, would bring together "several dozen people" to work out priorities for the country, an EU diplomat said, asking not to be named.

-"The support group will identify and coordinate with the Ukrainian authorities the necessary help and assistance they need to stabilize the economy and political situation, help with reforms etc.," the diplomat said.
+"The support group will identify and coordinate with the Ukrainian authorities the necessary help and assistance they need to stabilise the economy and political situation, help with reforms etc.," the diplomat said.

 The group, whose work could be extended to Georgia and Moldova, which are also seeking a closer relationship with the EU, will draw on the expertise of various EU member states and work with the international financial institutions.